WWE Royal Rumble lineup: The latest card and list of entrants for the Royal Rumble matches - Pro Wrestling Dot Net

 -Men’s Royal Rumble match (Entrants: Cody Rhodes, Kofi Kingston, Ricochet, Bobby Lashley, Seth Rollins, Austin Theory, Baron Corbin, Santos Escobar, Rey Mysterio, Drew McIntyre, Sheamus, Omos, Braun Strowman, Gunther, Karrion Kross, 15 wrestlers TBA)

--Women’s Royal Rumble match (Entrants: Liv Morgan, Rhea Ripley, Candice LeRae, Raquel Rodriguez, Shayna Baszler, Zelina Vega, 24 TBA)
+-Women’s Royal Rumble match (Entrants: Liv Morgan, Rhea Ripley, Candice LeRae, Raquel Rodriguez, Shayna Baszler, Zelina Vega, Emma, 23 TBA)

 -Roman Reigns vs. Kevin Owens for the Undisputed WWE Universal Championship